 Our approach to worship:

-is designed to connect with the hearts and minds of a diverse, multi-generational community in contemporary and fresh expressions of worship, leading us in a vibrant relationship with Jesus.
+Our worship is designed to connect with the hearts and minds of a diverse, multi-generational community in contemporary and fresh expressions of worship, leading us in a vibrant relationship with Jesus.

 At the same time, we gratefully worship in the historic traditions of the early church — in an interactive liturgy including Scripture and Sacrament (most particularly Communion, or the Lord’s Supper, or Eucharist, instituted by Jesus himself).